rubocop/rubocop/manual/cops_style.md

 Checks for if and unless statements that would fit on one line if written as a modifier if/unless.
 The maximum line length is configured in the `Metrics/LineLength` cop.
+The tab size is configured in the `IndentationWidth` of the `Layout/Tab` cop.

 ### Examples